 "We know that the border is lined with unmarked graves of thousands who die alone and nameless.”
 He noted that more than “400 bodies are found here at the border” every year – and that there are countless others that are not found.

-The Gospel reading for the Mass told the parable of the Good Samaritan, a reading, Cardinal O'Malley said, that shows us “that people who belong to God’s covenant community show love that is not limited by friendship and propinquity, but a love that has a universal scope and does not look for recompense.”
+The Gospel reading for the Mass told the parable of the Good Samaritan, a reading, Cardinal O'Malley said, that shows us “that people who belong to God’s covenant community show love that is not limited by friendship and propinquity, but a love that has a universal scope and does not look for recompense.”“We come here today to be a neighbor, and to find a neighbor in each of the suffering people who risk their lives and at times lose their lives in the desert.”

 The cardinal also added that while the U.S. benefits greatly from the contributions of immigrants as they pay into Social Security, Medicare, and other social programs they are unable to benefit from, more than “10 million undocumented immigrants are exposed to exploitation and lack access to basic human services.”